jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Jyoti.md

 RacialMods: +4 Knowledge (planes), +4 Knowledge (religion), +4 Perception
 Languages: Aquan, Auran, Common, Ignan, Terran
 SQ:
+SpecialAbilities:
+  Breath Weapon (Su): >
-SpecialAbilities: Breath Weapon (Su) A jyoti's breath weapon is a focused burst of searing fire infused with positive energy.
+    A jyoti's breath weapon is a focused burst of searing fire infused with positive energy.
 Undead in the area take 11d8 damage rather than 11d6.
+  Divine Aversion (Su): >
-Divine Aversion (Su) Jyoti dislike deities and are never divine spellcasters.
+    Jyoti dislike deities and are never divine spellcasters.
 Jyoti gain a +2 racial bonus on saves against divine magical effects.
+  Positive Energy (Su): >
-Positive Energy (Su) A jyoti's natural weapons and any weapons it wields strike as if they were ghost touch weapons.
+    A jyoti's natural weapons and any weapons it wields strike as if they were ghost touch weapons.
 In addition, any weapon (natural or manufactured) a jyoti uses deals +1d6 fire damage on a hit.
-Positive Energy Affinity (Ex) A jyoti can exist comfortably on the Positive Energy Plane, and does not benefit (or suffer) from that plane's overwhelming infusions of life-giving energies.
+  Positive Energy Affinity (Ex): >
+    A jyoti can exist comfortably on the Positive Energy Plane, and does not benefit (or suffer) from that plane's overwhelming infusions of life-giving energies.
 Whenever a jyoti is subjected to a magical healing effect, that effect functions at its full potential, as if enhanced by Maximize Spell.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: